 If you want to use a copyrightable work that is not in the public domain in a way that would violate one of the rights of copyright holders and is not permitted by a user’s right, you must get permission from the copyright holder.

+Basic information about obtaining permission is included below.
 For more information, you may wish to consult our guide, Obtaining Copyright Permissions.

 When the University of Michigan holds copyright in a work, university policy dictates that “the University units most closely associated with the creation of [that work] may authorize uses of [it].”
 In an exception to this general rule, the Office of Technology Transfer controls uses of certain software as well as deliverables funded by sponsored activity agreements.